Fixtures

 Wikipedia - FC Sokol Saratov

 PFC Sokol (Russian: ПФК "Сокол") is a Russian association football club based in Saratov.
 In 2001 and 2002, Sokol played in the Russian Premier League.
-For the 2025–26 season, the club will be relegated to the third-level Russian Second League Division A.
+The club now plays in the second-tier Russian First League.

 History